Athens Airport station: History

-Platforms

-Athens Airport Station has two island platforms and three tracks.
-Track 1 is not used due to low traffic, Track 2 is used by the Metro, and Track 3 is used by the Suburban Railway.
-All trains terminate at this station.

 Access

 The railway station is immediately adjacent to the airport terminal, accessible by an elevated walkway.
 Because of the additional cost of using the station, there is a surcharge for passengers entering or exiting the airport.
-As of 2020, the base fare to the airport is €9, with varying prices for round trips or groups.
+As of 2023, the base fare to the airport is €9, with varying prices for round trips or groups.

+Facilities

+The station building is above the platforms, with access to the platform level via stairs, lifts or escalators.
+The station buildings are also equipped with toilets and a ticket/Information office.
+There is cafe and seating in which you can sit and eat.
+At the platform level, there are sheltered seating, Dot-matrix display departure or arrival screens and timetable poster boards on all the platforms.

 Services

 Since 27 September 2022, the following weekday services call at this station: